-Students who drive to and park at their school attendance center shall only drive to and park at their designated attendance center or at either their attendance center or a shared district's attendance center for the purpose of attending extracurricular activities.
+Students who drive to and park at their school attendance center shall only drive to and park at their designated attendance center.
 Students may not loiter around or be in their vehicle during the school day without permission from the principal.
 Students shall leave their attendance center when there is no longer a legitimate reason for them to be at their attendance center.
 Students who drive shall enter and leave the parking lot by the routes designated by the principal.

-Students who live within one mile of school, and would not otherwise be eligible for a student driving permit, may be eligible for a student driving permit, for driving to and from school and school activities and practices, if the student receives special permission from the superintendent
+Students who live within one mile of school, and would not otherwise be eligible for a student driving permit, may be eligible for a student driving permit, for driving to and from school and school activities and practices, if the student receives special permission from the superintendent.